WELCOME, WE ARE SO PLEASED TO HAVE YOU HERE

 8. Integration of neuronutrition and the brain–body connection : Where appropriate, Dietitian Rachel will incorporate neuronutrition principles to support brain health, emotional regulation, cognitive function, and nervous system stability.

-Rachel lives on a small farm in the Sussex countryside with her husband, three children, and two mischievous beagles.
+Rachel lives on a small farm in the Sussex countryside with her husband, four children, and two mischievous beagles.
 She nurtures her clients and creates her courses, podcasts, and resources from a cosy little garden room,though it hasn’t always been this way.

 At 18, Rachel became a solo mum, and her original plan to become a forensic scientist took a different turn.
 Driven by a love for movement, nourishment and helping others, she trained as a Personal Trainer, a path that allowed her to fund her studies and earn a degree in Dietetics and Nutrition.